kenkellner/functional-code-ecology/methods/Reproducible_Analyses_Ecology_Methods.md

 The response variable will be binary: 1 if the code from a paper runs, 0 if not.
 We will fit a GLMM with a logit link to this response variable.
 Covariates will include total lines of code, number of libraries used, code format (PDF/Word, text file, or Rmarkdown and similar), and whether the code is adequately commented (yes/no), corresponding to our hypotheses.
-We will include journal as a random effect.

 ## Objective 3